-- Develop a theoretically solid philosophy of practice; - Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics; - Formulate a professional identity that responds to the needs of their client populations; - Utilize cultural competence in practice; - Act with expertise in individual, group, and family counseling with diverse clients on personal, social, emotional, career, and educational issues that impact development across their lifespan; - Develop leadership ability and advocate to meet client needs and to remove individual and systemic barriers to development; - Build and sustain collaborative partnerships with stakeholders for promoting social justice, equity, and access; - Utilize appropriate assessment tools and procedures; - Consult with others concerning the developmental needs of culturally diverse clients; - Integrate research data into evidence-based practice.
+- Develop a theoretically solid philosophy of practice; - Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics; - Formulate a professional identity that responds to the needs of their client populations; - Utilize cultural competence in practice; - Act with expertise in individual, group, and family counseling with diverse clients on personal, social, emotional, career, and educational issues that impact development across their lifespan; - Develop leadership ability and advocate to meet client needs and to remove individual and systemic barriers to development; - Build and sustain collaborative partnerships with stakeholders for promoting social justice, equity, and access; - Utilize appropriate assessment tools and procedures; - · Consult with others concerning the developmental needs of culturally diverse clients; - Integrate research data into evidence-based practice.

-CON 5373 - STUDENT LEARNING OUTCOMES When applicable, corresponding CACREP Standards (CACREP, 2009) and NCDPI/NCATE Standards are listed with each expected outcome.
-Method for Obtaining Outcome Method for Evaluation of Outcome The student will be able to Articulate a general framework for understanding and practicing consultation (Understands systems theories, models, and processes of consultation) CORE - 5f; SC - M4; CC - C2 Lecture Readings Class activities and discussion Quizzes; Field Experience Paper Identify counseling supervision models, practices, and processes CORE - 1e Lecture or video lect.
-Quizzes Identify and apply principles, models, and applications of needs assessment, program evaluation, and the use of findings to effect program modifications; CORE - 8d; SC - I2, CMHC - I2, CC - I2 Quizzes; Final Assignment • Apply basic strategies for evaluating counseling outcomes (e.g., behavioral observation, program evaluation).
+СО N 5373 - STUDENT LEARNING OUTCOMES Method for Obtaining Method for Evaluation of n applicable, corresponding CACREP Standards and NCDPI/NCATE Standards are with each expected outcome.
+Outcome Outcome The s student will be able to • Articulate a general framework for understanding and practicing consultation (Understands systems theories, models, and processes of consultation) CORE - 5f; SC - M4; CC - C2 Lecture Readings Class activities and discussion Quizzes; Field Experience Paper • Identify counseling supervision models, practices, and processes CORE - 1e Lecture or video lect.
+Quizzes • Identify and apply principles, models, and applications of needs assessment, program evaluation, and the use of findings to effect program modifications; CORE - 8d; SC - I2, CMHC - I2, CC - I2 Lecture or video lect.
+Class activities Readings Quizzes; Final Assignment • Apply basic strategies for evaluating counseling outcomes (e.g., behavioral observation, program evaluation).
 SC - I3 Lecture or video lect.
-Readings Field Experience Final Assignment Apply strategies and methods for working with parents, guardians, families, and communities to empower them to act on behalf of their children.
+Readings Field Experience Final Assignment • Apply strategies and methods for working with parents, guardians, families, and communities to empower them to act on behalf of their children.
 SC - M5 Field experience Readings Lecture or video lect.
 Field Experience Paper Final Assignment